-Wearing feeding-friendly clothing is vital to being able to breastfeed comfortably and reasonably discreetly in public: When we say discreet we’re not talking about trying to hide the fact that you’re breastfeeding, but who wants to flash their postnatal tummy or acres of boob?
+Wearing feeding-friendly clothing is vital to being able to breastfeed comfortably and reasonably discreetly in public.
+When we say discreet we’re not talking about trying to hide the fact that you’re breastfeeding, but who wants to flash their postnatal tummy or acres of boob?

 If you pull your outer top up for boob access then pull the vest down, and vice versa.
 Likewise tanktops worn over tops that you unbutton or pull down to get to your boobs can give you coverage above your boobs.
 Baggier tops are useful for allowing access while still giving plenty of coverage but they’re not everyone’s cup of tea.

 One way to build up your confidence is to start out by feeding in public with other mums before going solo.
-A get-together with your ante-natal group is ideal for this, particularly if you know that other mums are breastfeeding.
-In the beginning you may also feel more comfortable with the company of someone else who boosts your confidence, like your mum, partner or a friend.
+A meet-up with your antenatal group or a visit ti a local mum-and-baby group is ideal for this, particularly if you know that other mums there will be breastfeeding, too.

 We can’t say it clearer than this: it’s actually against the law in the UK to stop a woman from breastfeeding in public.